-Male circumcision is a surgery to remove the foreskin, a fold of skin that covers and protects the rounded tip of the penis.
+Circumcision is a surgery to remove the foreskin, a fold of skin that covers and protects the rounded tip of the penis.
 The foreskin provides sensation and lubrication for the penis.
 After the foreskin is removed, it can't be put back on again.
-See a picture of the penis before and after circumcision.

-Problems from circumcision are not common.
-If they occur, they are usually minor.
-The most common circumcision problems are:
+Problems from circumcision aren't common.
+If they occur, they usually are minor.
+The most common problems are:

 More serious problems are rare.
 They include damage to the opening of the urethra, heavy bleeding that requires stitches, severe infection, and scarring.

-Circumcisions usually are done by a pediatrician, obstetrician, family medicine doctor, surgeon, or urologist.
-Circumcisions that are performed for religious reasons are sometimes done by others trained in the procedure.
-For your baby's safety, it is best that the person doing the surgery is well trained, uses sterile techniques, and knows how to manage your baby's pain during and after the surgery.
+Circumcisions usually are done by a doctor such as a pediatrician or urologist.
+Circumcisions performed for religious reasons are sometimes done by others trained in the procedure.
+For your baby's safety, be sure the person is well trained, uses sterile techniques, and knows how to manage your baby's pain during and after the surgery.